NataliaSilva10/NataliaSilva10/README.md

 ### Hey👋 I'm Natalia!
 ## About me:
-I'm a fullstack developer with experience in building efficient and user-friendly web applications using a variety of technologies such a Python, Django, JavaScript & React, I combine my coding and design skills to create engaging and user-friendly web applications.
+I'm a fullstack developer with experience in building efficient and user-friendly web applications and also art criative skills.

 ### 💬Connect with me: